-Custom Software Platform Development: Tips and Tricks for 2018-2019
+Custom Software Platform Development Guidelines and Checklist for 2021

 In this week’s Surge Session, we go over the steps one needs to take in order to take on a custom software project for platform development, all the issues one might face during that process, and how to solve those issues as effectively and efficiently as possible.

 At Optimum7 we hear the same request from a lot of different clients; they want to increase their current operational efficiencies.